IKEA ABROTTEN Mattress Review (2025)

 IKEA ABROTTEN is a foam mattress.
 It stands tall 8″ tall, and has 3 layers.
 Foams used in this mattress are not CertiPUR-US® certified.

 - Layer 1: The comfort layer is 1.25″ of high-resilience polyurethane foam.
-This layer provides pressure relief, without having too much “hug”, and prevents you from sinking too deeply into the mattress.
+This layer provides pressure-point relief and prevents you from sinking too deeply into the mattress.

 - Layer 3: The support layer is 5.5″ of convoluted polyurethane support foam.
 This layer gives the mattress its sturdy structure so that you don’t sink too far into the upper layers, and also helps make it more breathable.